Human rights in Zimbabwe: Discrimination

+Sexism (against women)

 Women are disadvantaged in Zimbabwe, with economic dependency and social norms preventing them from combating sex discrimination.
 Despite legal prohibitions, customs such as forced marriage are still in place.
 Domestic violence against women is a serious problem.
 While labour legislation prohibits sexual harassment in the workplace, such harassment is common and generally not prosecuted.
 While the law recognises women's right to property, inheritance and divorce, many women lack awareness of their rights.

+Homophobia

-President Mugabe has criticised homosexuals, attributing Africa's ills to them.
+Then-President Mugabe has criticised homosexuals, attributing Africa's ills to them.
 Common law prevents homosexual men, and to a lesser extent homosexual women, from fully expressing their sexual orientation.
 In some cases it also criminalises the display of affection between men.
 The criminal code has been amended to define sodomy to include "any act involving physical contact between males that would be regarded by a reasonable person to be an indecent act."

 Escalating violence during the 2008 national elections

 In 2008, parliamentary and presidential elections were held.
 The Opposition Movement for Democratic Change (MDC), led by Morgan Tsvangirai, won both the parliamentary election and the first round of the presidential, sparking a run-off in a latter.
 The three-month campaign between the first and second rounds of the presidential election was marred by increasing violence targeted at MDC supporters.
 The MDC stated that at least 86 of its supporters -including Gibson Nyandoro and Tonderai Ndira- had been murdered, and that 200,000 others had been forced out of their homes by pro-government militia.
 The election itself was reportedly marked by mass intimidation, with citizens being forced to vote, and required to show their ballot to government party representatives before placing it in the ballot box.